Dr Emma Brunton

 - Email: email@example.com

 - Address: School of Electrical and Electronic Engineering

 NE1 7RU, UK

-Emma is a member of the Communications, Sensors, Signal and Information Processing group (COMS2IP).
+Emma is a member of the Intelligent Sensing Lab.
 She is currently working on the SenseBack project.
 The aim of this project is to develop technologies to restore sensory feedback in assistive devices such as prosthetic hands.
 Her profile can be viewed on Google Scholar.

 - 2011-2015: PhD in Electrical and Computer Systems Engineering, Topic: Novel Annular Electrodes for a Cortical Visual Prosthesis, Monash University, Melbourne, Australia

 - 2005-2010: BEng (Hons) / BSc, Monash University, Melbourne, Australia